 Make sure you're wearing the right hat for the time of year.
 Know when to wear your felt hat and when to wear your straw hat.
-Originally the felt hats were meant to keep the head warm on cold nights in the winter while the straw hats would keep you cool in the summer.
+Originally the felt cowboy hats were meant to keep the head warm on cold nights in the winter while the straw hats would keep you cool in the summer.
 Make practical choices because it doesn't make sense to sweat in winter wear when it's 100 degrees outside.
 It will also make you look more authentic if this is your first time.

 3. Handle Your Hat the Right Way